Gaurav-Van/Chess-Game-Using-TypeScript/README.md

 # Chess Game Using TypeScript
-A Chess Game made using TypeScript and Angular.
+A Chess Game Developed using TypeScript and Angular.
 Play with your friend in the same browser or against a computer which uses Stockfish API

  - Play with your Friend in the same browser
  - Play Against Computer which in this case is Stockfish